ptti/ptti/README-Assumptions.md

 consequently the overall force of the epidemic) depends strongly on this value.

-*Justification:* scientific consensus appears to be converging on an IFR of around 1% or slightly lower [citation].
-However we conduct sensitivity analysis
+*Justification:* scientific consensus appears to be converging on an IFR of around 1% [citation].
+However we conduct sensitivity analysis on the resulting infectiousness parameter to understand how this affects the behaviour of the model.

 ## Fitting the data